isabella232/templates-5/steplib/README.md

 <h1 align="center"><img src="https://app.bitrise.io/app/a0bac497f75e1490/status.svg?token=A3abbQcGjDvqyzGUkdVukw&branch=master" alt="Latest Version"></img> StepLib</h1>

-<h4 align="center">Bitrise StepLib is our versioned collection of the Bitrise Steps.<br>This is the repository that all of our Steps that is visible in our <a href="https://www.bitrise.io/features/workflow-editor">Workflow Editor</a> and can be used in <a href="https://github.com/bitrise-io/bitrise">Bitrise CLI.</a></h4>
+<h4 align="center">Bitrise StepLib is our versioned collection of the Bitrise Steps.<br>The visual representation of the StepLib can be found here: <a href="https://www.bitrise.io/integrations/steps">Integrations</a></h4>

 <p align="center">
 Some of our sub-sites if you are new to Bitrise and want read more about Steps and our products: